populationgenomics/hail-elasticsearch-pipelines/batch_seqr_loader/README.md

 The inputs are buckets with GVCFs, CRAMs or BAMs, as well as an optional PED file.
 It calls the variants if needed, and iteratively adds them into a [GenomicsDB](https://github.com/Intel-HLS/GenomicsDB/wiki), located on a bucket `gs://cpg-seqr-main/datasets`.
 Then it jointly re-genotypes all variants in a DB together, converts them into a Hail MatrixTable, and annotates.

-Analysis runner must be used to run the workflow.
+The analysis-runner must be used to run the workflow.
 For examples of commands, see the [Makefile](../Makefile) at the root of the repository.

 ## Further work